jekuno/milia/README.md

 This sample web application depends on my updates to the web-app-theme, as well as several other gems for the application, which need to be added to the Gemfile, before running the installer.
 You can directly import these into your Gemfile by getting them from <i>doc/gemfile_addition.txt.</i>
 After adding this addition to the Gemfile, please make sure the correct milia branch is being designated (it sometimes points to edge branch).

+Note: web-app-theme is no longer listed as a milia dependency in the gemspec, but the above gemfile_addition references it and will place it in your Gemfile.

 ```
    $ vim Gemfile